Continued development of Copper Crossing

 About the Copper Crossing Energy and Research Center

-SRP is continuing its Board-approved development of the Copper Crossing site.
-This development will take place on the land owned by SRP adjacent to the existing Abel Substation on West Judd Road and the Copper Crossing Solar Ranch on West Bella Vista Road in Florence, Arizona, to create the “Copper Crossing Energy and Research Center.”
+SRP is continuing the development and creation of the Copper Crossing Energy and Research Center on land owned by SRP adjacent to the existing Abel Substation on West Judd Road and the existing Copper Crossing Solar Ranch on West Bella Vista Road in Florence, Arizona.

-Presentation on Copper Crossing.
+Presentation on Copper CrossingDocument is a PDF.

 Phase I project information: Flexible natural gas generation